acardace/uWeb/README.md

 uWeb
 ====

-uWeb, a minimal WebServer written in Python.
+uWeb, a minimal multithreaded WebServer written in Python.

 uWeb supports almost any kind of interpreted or compiled CGI scripts (no PHP), uses the HTTP/1.1 protocol and GET,HEAD and POST requests are supported.